Top Medical Malpractice Attorney

 What is the difference between medical malpractice and medical negligence?

-Medical malpractice occurs when a healthcare professional is aware of the potential consequences before making a mistake that leads to injury or death.
+Medical malpractice occurs when a medical expert is aware of the potential consequences before making a mistake that leads to injury or death.
 Medical negligence, on the other hand, occurs when an honest mistake results in injury or death.

 What are the limits to compensation in medical malpractice claims?

-735 Illinois Compiled Statute 5/2-1115, however, states that punitive, exemplary, vindictive, or aggravated damages – damages awarded solely to punish defendants for particularly egregious conduct – are not allowed in medical malpractice cases.
+735 Illinois Compiled Statute 5/2-1115 states that exemplary, vindictive, aggravated, or punitive damages—damages awarded solely to punish defendants for particularly egregious conduct—are not allowed in medical malpractice cases.

 What is the statute of limitations for filing a medical malpractice claim?

-In the state of Illinois, a patient has two years from the date of discovery to file a medical malpractice claim.
-However, the statute of limitations is extended to eight years when the claimant was, at the time the cause of action occurred, under the age of 18 years.
+In the State of Illinois, a patient has two years from the date of discovery to file a medical malpractice claim.
+However, the statute of limitations is extended to eight years when the claimant was, at the time the cause of action occurred, under the age of 18.

 Can I hold multiple parties accountable in my medical malpractice claim?

-Medical professionals and institutions are an incredibly important and respected part of our community.
-Of course, with great power comes great responsibility.
-When medical professionals do not exercise due care, it can result in catastrophic injuries and even death.
+Medical professionals are an incredibly important part of our community.
+But when they do not exercise due care, it can result in catastrophic injuries, disfigurement, and even death.

-If you suspect that your medical-related injuries or a loved one’s death were due to medical malpractice, we will fight to get you the compensation you deserve for your physical pain, emotional suffering, and economic losses.
+If you suspect that your medical-related injuries or a loved one’s death were due to medical malpractice, our medical malpractice lawyers will fight to get you the compensation you deserve for your physical pain, emotional suffering, and economic losses.

-And remember, it’s not just you that you are fighting for.
-It’s for all future patients who could suffer the same fate if the negligent providers are not held accountable.
+Remember, it’s not just you that you are fighting for.
+It’s for all future patients who could suffer the same fate if negligent providers are not held accountable.

-Call (312) 588-9773 or visit our contact page to schedule a free, no-obligation consultation with our experts in medical malpractice claims, who will provide a complete evaluation of your case.
+Call (312) 588-9773 or visit our contact page to schedule a free case review with our experts in medical malpractice claims.